dmwit/damascus/README.md

 TODO: after nailing down the format of cells, come back and make this `new board` message more interesting (and its followup in the concrete value discussion)

 An abstract value is constructed by including the variant name, optional whitespace, and a comma-separated sequence of the abstract values for the fields surrounded by parentheses.
 For example, `pill(3, 7, 0, [1, 2])` describes a new pill of the default shape coming under control at position (3, 7) with blue and red halves, and `new board([[0, 0], [0, 0]])` describes the player being shown a blank 2⨯2 board.
+If a variant has no fields, the abstract value is allowed to be just the variant's name; for example, `true()` and `true` are abstract values representing the same thing.

 In the simplest case, a concrete value uses CBOR's array type, major type 4.
 The array contains a concrete value for a tag followed by concrete values for each of the associated variant's fields.
 For example, the abstract value `pill(3, 7, 0, [1, 2])` could be encoded to the 8-byte concrete value `'8500030700820102'`, and the abstract value `new board([[0, 0], [0, 0]])` could be encoded to the 9-byte concrete value `'820182820000820000'`.